sunnyspot114514/entropy-jurisprudence/README.md

 [🇺🇸 English](README.md) | [🇨🇳 中文说明](README.zh-CN.md)

-A procedural audit framework for evaluating normative consistency in large language models.
+A formal framework for evaluating whether large language models *execute* moral rules or *rationalize* them under pressure from irreversible harm.

+This repository contains the experimental code, datasets, and analysis used to study **procedural fidelity vs moral rationalization** in LLMs.

 ## Overview